devdumpling/wells/README.md

 ### Develop

-To develop all apps and packages, run the following command:
+To develop all apps and packages in parallel, run the following command:

 ```
 pnpm run dev